Game Design Student

 I am naturally curious, and when something interests me, I always try to learn everything I can about it.
 As a result, I have many passions that serve as sources of inspiration for me.

 My primary passion is of course video games, not only making them but also playing them.
 I love all kinds of games, and I believe there is always something to appreciate and something to learn from every game, even those that are weird, obscure, or considered bad.
-This is why i like to spend my time searching for unknown games, i find that they often have many overlooked interesting gameplay or story elements.
+This is why i like to spend my time searching for unknown games, I find that they often have many overlooked interesting gameplay or story elements.

 Aside from video games, I also love board games and role-playing games.
 I’ve always enjoyed being the game master for sessions of Call of Cthulhu, D&D, and most of all, my own homebrew games.